emilyh12345/modified_alphabetical_GUI/README.md

 This project was developed in 5 stages starting in Spring 2022 as part of an Object Oriented Programming course project but was modified in Summer 2023.
 The final project can be found here.

-The goal of this project is to allow a user to choose any file and organize the words alphabetically in a GUI (Graphical User Interface).
+The goal of this project is to allow a user to choose any file and organize words from the file alphabetically in a GUI (Graphical User Interface).

 ## GUIs
 ### 1 | Sample GUI